 Many of our PhD students teach undergraduates in their departments – we have a dedicated training scheme for this.

 Sheffield is an innovator in the field of public engagement and there are many opportunities for you to get involved.
 You could even set up your own project.

 Develop your skills, share ideas

-There are many opportunities at Sheffield to present and share your research through seminars and conferences, such as the biennial Doctoral Academy conference.
+There are many opportunities at Sheffield to present and share your research through seminars and conferences.

 In this video PhD students and academics discuss an innovative symposium that enabled PhD students to celebrate their research.